Albion31/CV/README.md

 Accelerate to 2017 and, after five years of working in Merchandising, I realised that it is not the world of Fashion that gets me excited, but software development and the challenge of building new things by coding.
 All of my free time was spent online watching tutorials to learn the basics of coding, and as my confidence grew and I quickly got introduced to the the live tech community attending various meet-ups and in particular [Codebar]( https://codebar.io/).

 After a few months of weekly Codebar sessions, I quit my job.
 I made that life-changing decision to go for what I really want and that's to be a successful Software Developer.
-So I have joined [Makers Academy](http://www.makersacademy.com/) on a 16-week highly intensive and selective Web Developer Bootcamp to take me from novice to software developer.
+I have now recently graduated from [Makers Academy](http://www.makersacademy.com/), a 16-week highly intensive and selective Web Developer Bootcamp that took me from novice to software developer.

 ## Skills